Age needs one voice. Now it has:

 Help the Aged in England.

 Personal Independence Payment (PIP) is a benefit for people of working age with disabilities.
-It is due to be phased in from April 2013 and will replace Disability Living Allowance (DLA) for people under 65 by 2016.
+It has replaced Disability Living Allowance (DLA) for anyone making a new claim.

 If you are 65 or over and you have care needs, you can’t claim PIP but you may be able to claim Attendance Allowance.
 If you are awarded PIP before you are 65 it can continue after age 65.